dgodovich/personal_logseq/pages/The L-arabinose operon in Escherichia coli B-r%3 a genetic demonstration of two functional states of the product of a regulator gene.md

 issn:: 0027-8424
 issue:: 4
 doi:: 10.1073/pnas.62.4.1100
-title:: The L-arabinose operon in Escherichia coli B-r: a genetic demonstration of two functional states of the product of a regulator gene pages:: 1100-1107 volume:: 62 item-type:: [[journalArticle]]
+title:: The L-arabinose operon in Escherichia coli B-r a genetic demonstration of two functional states of the product of a regulator gene pages:: 1100-1107 volume:: 62 item-type:: [[journalArticle]]